anharrington/handsonpython/rstP/idle.rst

    :alt: image
    :width: 211.5 pt

-Look at the Python Shell. ...

 In the Shell the last line should look like ::

     >>>

 The ``>>>`` is the *prompt*,
-telling you Idle is waiting for you to type something.
+telling you Idle is waiting for *you* to type something.
 Continuing on the same line enter  ::

     6+3